EBRD 2022: Food security in times of crisis

 The problem with food security is not so much the lack of grain as price rises putting food supplies out of the reach of lower income earners.
 Currently the UN FAO reports that food prices are at an all-time high, with the food prices index jumping in March to unprecedented levels with new all-time highs, especially for vegetable oils, cereals and meats.

-“In April 2022 the indices stabilised somewhat but remain at their highest levels since 1990, driven by disruptions, weather shocks and the war in Ukraine has further exacerbated the situation by disrupting grain supplies,” Krivanos said.
+“In April 2022 the indices stabilised somewhat but remain at their highest levels since 1990, driven by disruptions; weather shocks and the war in Ukraine has further exacerbated the situation by disrupting grain supplies,” Krivanos said.

 Russia and Ukraine are world leaders in key staples and combined they account for 30% of global wheat and 20% of maize.
 The Middle East and North Africa (MENA) countries are heavily dependent on imports from these two countries, but several countries in sub-Saharan Africa are also exposed.